 The same lamp is a part of the Baltimore Museum of Art’s permanent collection.
 It’s a very rare model, likely the first of only three known examples.
-Based on Frederick Wilson’s “River of Life” window, the shade illustrates a landscape with indigo iris flowers on a green ground surrounded by cypress trees.
+Based on Frederick Wilson’s “River of Life” window, the shade illustrates a landscape with indigo iris flowers on green ground surrounded by cypress trees.
 Yellowish and mauve hues make it hard to guess the time of the day.

-Louis Comfort Tiffany, the creator of Tiffany lamps, from the very beginning treated his company’s lighting designs as fine art and was committed to exceptional museum-level quality, comparable to prominent paintings and sculptures.
+Louis Comfort Tiffany, the creator of Tiffany lamps, from the very beginning, treated his company’s lighting designs as fine art and was committed to exceptional museum-level quality, comparable to prominent paintings and sculptures.
 Both light shades and cast brass bases were created as works of art.

 The more complex lamp models contain hundreds of pieces of art glass and take countless hours to make.
 Each piece of glass has to be hand-cut and hand-polished before being edged in foil, fitted, and soldered into place.
 The more time it takes, the higher the labor cost.
 It’s worth noting that even at that time company’s managers considered a few designs extremely expensive to manufacture.

 Tiffany lamps are one of the few representations of American Art Nouveau.
 They’re all were designed and manufactured in the United States.
-Tiffany Studios lamps remains one of the unique masterpieces of art in lighting till this very day.
+Tiffany Studios lamps remain one of the unique masterpieces of art in lighting till this very day.

-Original Tiffany lamps were created in a range of sizes and types, including ceiling lamps, wall lights, table and floor lamps from 145mm to 1m in diameter.
+Original Tiffany lamps were created in a range of sizes and types, including ceiling lamps, wall lights, and table and floor lamps from 145mm to 1m in diameter.
 This buying guide will show a few examples and how you can find the right Tiffany lamp to decorate your home.

 Being the main source of light, pendants are mounted on the ceiling and hung down to illuminate the room.
-As already mentioned, they vary in sizes and you’ll always find an appropriate size for your room.
+As already mentioned, they vary in size and you’ll always find an appropriate size for your room.
 The light fitting can be mounted either close to the ceiling or hung up lower, for more light.

 With Tiffany ceiling lamps, you can choose whether the shades are facing downwards or upwards.
 The beauty of an upward-facing shade is that you’ll have the pleasure of peeping into the soft ambient light along with the intricate stained glass design each evening.

 Tiffany floor lamps exist in as many designs and colors as table lamps.
-You can choose between either the traditionally styled standard lamp, with a downward facing shade or an uplighter.
+You can choose between either the traditionally styled standard lamp, with a downward-facing shade or an uplighter.
 The floor lamp that projects the light downward will provide enough light for a cosy evening with a book will project the light downwards and give a pool of light below and the shade will illuminate and direct the attention towards the lamp.
 The uplighter will also sparkle when lit but bounces the light off the ceiling to create a wider, softer spread of light.
 The floor lamps usually sit on a cast metal base, finished in black, bronze or antique depending on style.

 Now that you are aware of all the options that you have with Tiffany lamps, it’s important to mention a few tips on how to choose the best one.

-Tiffany style lamps are available in a variety of shops and marketplaces, including Amazon.
+Tiffany-style lamps are available in a variety of shops and marketplaces, including Amazon.
 You’ll come across a lot fo options, mainly within the range of $150-$700.
 In order to choose

 Even though it might seem pretty obvious that a $700 lamp should be of higher quality than a $150 one, that’s not always the case.
 Read on a few manufacturers to find

 It’s hard to predict the quality and the shade color based on pictures only.
-So whenever you can, go see the light fittings in-person.
+So whenever you can, go see the light fittings in person.
 In this way, you’ll be able to choose the best quality within the same range of prices.
-Something that looks like a brass base, in reality might turn out to be plastic.
+Something that looks like a brass base might in reality turn out to be plastic.